How to Setup PyMathProg

 The hard way:

-1. If you would like to complile pyglpk yourself: Setup Python 2.5.4 and MinGW 5.1.6 (MinGW has gcc compiler – the minimal installation should work.
-I tried to work with the C compiler from Microsoft Visual Studio C++, but failed to compile PyGLPK, this is why I avoided Python 2.6, as some versions will use the Microsoft C compiler).
+1. If you would like to complile pyglpk yourself: Setup Python 2.5.x (2.6.x, 2.7.x also works) and MinGW 5.1.6 (MinGW has gcc compiler – the minimal installation should work.
+For more information, please refer to the appendix.

 3. Make sure your %PATH% environment variable contains “C:\Python25;C:\MinGW\bin;C:\Program Files\GnuWin32\bin”, assuming you have installed them that way (the default).